LeoSaucedo/rikka-bot/README.md

 - `;hello` - Says hi.
 - `;hugme` - Hugs you.
 - `;hug @user` - Hugs the specified user.

+##### Trivia Commands
+- `;trivia` - Returns the help menu for trivia.
+- `;ask` - Returns a randomly selected question.
+- `;a (attempt)` - Tests the given attempt to see if it is correct.
+If it is correct, you are granted a point.
+- `;reveal` - Reveals the answer, removing the ability to score for that specific question.

 ##### Casino Commands
 - `;roll` - Rolls a die.